Ayaz Sadiq, others get bail extension in violent protest case

-LAHORE: An anti-terrorism court (ATC) on Monday extended interim bail of PML-N leaders Ayaz Sadiq, Salman Rafique and others in a 2018 case pertaining to violent protests.
+LAHORE: An anti-terrorism court (ATC) on Monday extended the bail of Pakistan Muslim Leauge-Nawaz (PML-N) leaders Ayaz Sadiq, Salman Rafique and others in a 2018 case pertaining to violent protests.

-Judge Ejaz Ahmed Butt extended their bail until November 30 and directed the investigation officer to submit a complete record of the case at the next hearing.

-Also Read: Ayaz Sadiq among four PML-N leaders granted interim bail by ATC

 Ayaz Sadiq and other PML-N leaders were booked on charges of resorting to violent protests when former prime minister Nawaz Sharif returned to the country to serve his sentence in July 2018.